Read me

 – Scotty Brennen: I know!

-The involvement of another two important characters: Susan (Elizabeth Perkins) and Paul (John Heard) shows us in a comic way, that mature people who work for a large corporation in New York may behave themselves similarly to school children.
-They used themselves to use lie in order to be attractive to other people, to get promotions, or to lure a person of the opposite sex.
-In a memorable scene within a playing yard, Paul Davenport openly bullies Josh and makes a childish kick-up with Tom Hanks’ character.
+The involvement of another two important characters, Susan (Elizabeth Perkins) and Paul (John Heard), comically shows us that mature people who work for a large corporation in New York may behave similarly to school children.
+They used themselves to lie to be attractive to other people, to get promotions, or to lure a person of the opposite sex.
+In a memorable scene in a playing yard, Paul Davenport openly bullies Josh and makes a childish kick-up with Tom Hanks’ character.
 His antipathy toward Josh lies in common jealousy, an injured vanity when a newcomer gets a larger officer, the better attitude of the boss, and even Paul’s girl.
-As for Susan, take notice that she takes a cigarette in almost every scene of the first half of the movie, thus demonstrating her inner insecurity, discomfort while constantly fitting into the unpleasant environment.
-The company staff wastes their time at boring corporate parties, they eat black caviar, which is more a status marker than some delicacy.
+As for Susan, take notice that she takes a cigarette in almost every scene of the first half of the movie, thus demonstrating her inner insecurity and discomfort while constantly fitting into the unpleasant environment.
+The company staff wastes their time at boring corporate parties, and they eat black caviar, which is more a status marker than a delicacy.

-It is worth mentioning that a toy company, Josh’s place of work in the world of the grown-ups, provides an irony on how this world is operating.
-Thirty-, forty- and fifty-year-old men in black suits with their prestigious diplomas in Marketing and Sales, created and sold toys to children, based on rough statistics rather than the needs of their audience.
-It is easy to imagine Paul Davenport working in any other sphere, for example selling automobiles.
+It is worth mentioning that a toy company, Josh’s place of work in the world of grown-ups, provides an irony on how this world is operating.
+Thirty-, forty-, and fifty-year-old men in black suits, with their prestigious diplomas in Marketing and Sales, created and sold toys to children, based on rough statistics rather than the needs of their audience.
+It is easy to imagine Paul Davenport working in any other sphere, for example, selling automobiles.
 The top management of MacMillan Toy Company is lost in the routine of meaningless single-type briefings.
-The ‘BIG’ movie by Penny Marshall shows us how fully-grown established persons lost their ability of will to create something, to think creatively.
+The ‘BIG’ movie by Penny Marshall shows us how fully grown, established people lost their ability to create something and to think creatively.

-One would think, in what way a 13-old kid can influence the fully-grown and successful corporate sharks.
-This is exactly what happens when Josh redefines the lives of a few characters obviously for the better.
-Mr. MacMillan, who has been previously sick of pencil theoreticians, is now full of enthusiasm of a new employee to the extent, that he gives an impetus to a new course of development, reforms his managing staff meetings, and for the first times in years he takes delight in the corporate guest night.
+One would think in what way a 13-year-old kid can influence the fully-grown and successful corporate sharks?
+This is exactly what happens when Josh redefines the lives of a few characters, obviously for the better.
+Mr. MacMillan, who has been previously sick of pencil theoreticians, is now full of enthusiasm for a new employee to the extent, that he gives an impetus to a new course of development, reforms his managing staff meetings, and for the first time in years, he takes delight in the corporate guest night.

-Above all, it is essential to recall that a move to New York was a kind of a desperate measure to hide oneself beyond Jersey and to earn some money for existence in the hope of a new encounter with Zoltar.
-There is no way for Josh to make a living for a couple of dozens of dollars from Billy and his upcoming employability is more a forced decision rather than a stage in maturing.
-The story goes with a company, which creates and sells toys, as probably the only place even in fiction where a 13-year-old kid could get a high-paid job and even admiration of a boss.
-A few days later Josh gets his first salary and the two friends waste the money for fun.
+Above all, it is essential to recall that a move to New York was a kind of desperate measure to hide oneself beyond Jersey and to earn some money for existence in the hope of a new encounter with Zoltar.
+There is no way for Josh to make a living for a couple of dozen dollars from Billy, and his upcoming employability is more of a forced decision rather than a stage in maturing.
+The story goes with a company, which creates and sells toys, as probably the only place even in fiction where a 13-year-old kid could get a high-paid job and even the admiration of a boss.
+A few days later, Josh gets his first salary, and the two friends waste the money on fun.
 Following getting a Vice President position, Josh spends thousands of dollars on a luxury apartment and entertainment as opposed to saving money for his family.

 The key character is still a child in his approach to finding a job when Josh lies about his professional experience and social number.
 At the very beginning of the story, he used to lie to look older in the eyes of a girl, and now he does the same to fit the new environment.
-The company that sells toys and the incredible boss, the one that fits good only for a fiction movie, are just the story means to hide Josh’s childish behavior.
-On the other hand, we see how calm and even desolated Tom Hanks looks in the scene when he visits his neighborhood in Jersey.
-In fact, he has just adapted himself to a new environment, which does not automatically mean adulthood.
-As a matter of fact, even his final decision to leave an important company meeting to find Zoltar for a new wish, was an impulsive act, while feeling himself abandoned and bewildered.
-Getting back to the beginning, it was Josh’s childish impulsiveness, which made the turned-off machine work in a magic way.
+The company that sells toys and the incredible boss, the one that fits well only for a fiction movie, are just the story’s means to hide Josh’s childish behavior.
+On the other hand, we see how calm and even desolate Tom Hanks looks in the scene when he visits his neighborhood in Jersey.
+He has just adapted himself to a new environment, which does not automatically mean adulthood.
+Even his final decision to leave an important company meeting to find Zoltar for a new wish was an impulsive act, while he felt abandoned and bewildered.
+Getting back to the beginning, it was Josh’s childish impulsiveness that made the turned-off machine work magically.

 The ‘BIG’ movie goes further with its philosophical principles and reinvents the well-known wisdom, that ‘The grass is always greener on the other side’.
 It is natural for most children to imagine the world of adults in some idealistic way.
-For Josh this image was shaped by an image of himself, who does not have to take out the trash, to look after a little sister, and to visit the headmaster’s office in the school.
+For Josh, this image was shaped by an image of himself, who does not have to take out the trash, look after a little sister, and visit the headmaster’s office at school.
 He wants to be old enough to have relations with a girl from a school, who pays regard to the older boys.
-The image of the adult future includes the salary, which may be spent as he sees it.
-On the other hand, the kid evidently does not foreshadow the liabilities and duties of the 30-year-old ones.
-The very first night at the unpleasant hotel throws cold water on Josh and he can’t put eyes together while being scared.
-The life-affirming idea of the movie is that the grass is always greener at the present moment and where you are!
+The image of the adult future includes the salary, which may be spent as he sees fit.
+On the other hand, the kid does not foreshadow the liabilities and duties of the 30-year-old ones.
+The very first night at the unpleasant hotel throws cold water on Josh, and he can’t put his eyes together while being scared.
+The life-affirming idea of the movie is that the grass is always greener at the present moment, and where you are!

 – Mrs. Baskin: Josh, take out the garbage!